Shire of Bridgetown–Greenbushes

 The Shire of Bridgetown–Greenbushes is a local government area in the South West region of Western Australia, about 80 km southeast of Bunbury and about 260 km south of the state capital, Perth.
 The Shire covers an area of 1340 km2, and its seat of government is the town of Bridgetown.

 History

 The Shire of Bridgetown–Greenbushes was established on 26 March 1970 with the amalgamation of the Shire of Bridgetown and the Shire of Greenbushes.

+Indigenous people

+The Shire of Bridgetown–Greenbushes is located on the traditional land of the Kaneang, Pibelmen and Wadandi peoples, of the Noongar nation.

 Wards

 Since 2021, the shire is no longer divided into wards.
 The nine shire councillors each represent the entire shire.

+2023 election results

 Towns and localities

 The towns and localities of the Shire of Bridgetown-Greenbushes with population and size figures based on the most recent Australian census:

 Heritage-listed places

 As of 2023, 139 places are heritage-listed in the Shire of Bridgetown–Greenbushes, of which twelve are on the State Register of Heritage Places, among them the Freemasons Hotel, Bridgetown.